-On 28 November a group of refugee women living in Oxford met for the third instalment of a series of refugee insight workshops being delivered by Lawyers Against Poverty.
+On 28 November 2017, a group of refugee women living in Oxford met for the third instalment of a series of refugee insight workshops being delivered by Lawyers Against Poverty.
 This session looked at family law within England and Wales.
-The first two session had looked at employment law and criminal law.
+The first two sessions had looked at employment law and criminal law.

 As well as being an informative session for all it was a great opportunity for local lawyers to connect with the local refugee community and discuss what it is like to live in the UK!